 Create an online event schedule in 5 easy steps

 This tutorial uses a cupcake workshop with a waiting list function as an example of how to set up an online event schedule.
-This type of schedule is known as a Capacity schedule and you can adapt these instructions to suit your particular needs.
-If, for instance, you intend to have people sign up for a sporting event or you want to organize a party, these guidelines apply as well.
+With small modifications you can use a similar setup for many different events that require that users sign up.
+For instance, if you intend to have people sign up for a sporting event or you want to organize a party.

-On the other hand, if you have several events, need people to select an event date from a calendar, or if your event has several components that can be selected separately, the capacity schedule tutorial would probably suit your requirements better.
+We refer to this type of appointment system a “capacity-type” schedule, with a single slot.
+On the other hand, if you have several events, and need people to select an event date from a calendar, or if your event has several components that can be selected separately, the capacity schedule tutorial would probably suit your requirements better.

 Signing up for a single event

 In this example, you can create an online event schedule for a single event aimed at a group of people.